ISC2 CISSP

 Threat monitoring process

-Threat monitoring is the ongoing process of gathering information about new and emerging threats to the IT assets.
+Threat monitoring is the ongoing process of gathering information about new and emerging threats to IT assets.

 Vulnerability assessment